 The participation of research and technology organisations should not focus on own technology development but on supporting the small industrial players in accelerating the technology transfer of innovative security solutions for their further development and production.

-It is encouraged that one SME takes the coordinator role82.
-Exceptions to this requirement should be duly justified.
+It is encouraged that one SME takes the coordinator role145.
+If the coordinator is not an SME, this should be duly justified.